 Julie’s approach was to help me identify the core underlying emotions and beliefs…for me there was fear of an uncertain future and a conflict around doing what I “should” do as opposed to what I feel I want to do.
 There was also guilt around this conflict and the feeling I didn’t deserve to do what I wanted.

 Julie’s questioning soon got to the core issues and we were able to work on these.
 It was wonderful to have the time to look within and get to the bottom of things in such a supportive setting.
-The bodywork that followed was also very helpful in practising how to ‘let go’ of these emotional patterns to allow myself to be less run by them and more ‘in the moment’.
+The bodywork that followed was also very helpful in practising how to ‘let go’ of these emotional patterns.
+It allowed me to be less run by them and be more ‘in the moment’.